tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

-Similarly load style image and display it.
+Similarly, load style image and display it.

 {% highlight python linenos %}